Tyreece Simpson: Ipswich Town

-Simpson joined the Ipswich Town academy in 2018, signing a 2-year scholarship.
-He made his senior debut for the club on 3 September 2019, featuring as a second-half substitute in a 2–1 home win over Tottenham Hotspur U23s in an EFL Trophy group stage match at Portman Road.
-He made his league debut on 29 February 2020 in a 1–2 away loss to Blackpool at Bloomfield Road.
-He signed his first professional contract with the club on 2 March 2020, signing a two-year contract until the summer of 2022, with the option of a further year's extension.
+Simpson joined the academy at Ipswich Town late in the 2017–18 season, signing a two-year scholarship.
+He made his senior debut for the club on 3 September 2019, featuring as a second-half substitute in a 2–1 win over Tottenham Hotspur U23s in an EFL Trophy group stage match at Portman Road.
+Assistant manager Stuart Taylor praised him, saying "I thought he did excellently, he was full of energy, showed his presence, held the ball up well and he was a threat".
+Manager Paul Lambert said he was "one for the future" who needed time to develop.
+He made his league debut in a 2–1 defeat at Blackpool on 29 February 2020.
+He signed his first two-year professional contract with the club in March 2020, with the option of an extra year.
+He played four League One games and three EFL Trophy matches for the Tractor Boys.